-Step 1: I started by putting together the base of my trees – a wooden craft dowel forms the trunk of the tree, while a building block acts as a simple base stand.
+- STEP 1: I started by putting together the base of my trees – a wooden craft dowel forms the trunk of the tree, while a building block acts as a simple base stand.
 Using a drill with a spade bit the same size as my craft dowel, I made a hole about three-quarters of the way through the block.
 Push the craft dowel in, and voila – you have your tree base!
 You can experiment with different lengths and widths of dowels to create a variety of trees.

-Step 2: I created a few different palm leaf patterns, traced them onto a piece of balsa wood, then cut them out using an X-Acto knife.
+- STEP 2: I created a few different palm leaf patterns, traced them onto a piece of balsa wood, then cut them out using an X-Acto knife.
 I’ve created a template you can download and use to make this step super simple!
 Before you move on to the next step, make sure it fits on your dowel as expected.

-Step 3: Time to add color!
+- STEP 3: Time to add color!
 I wanted my large palm tree have a fun, bright graphic quality, so I used painted the leaves 2 different shades of green/blue (using just a standard acrylic paint).
 You can use as many or as few colors as you prefer.
 Once the paint has dried, you can secure everything with a small dab of wood glue at each connecting piece.

 After everything has dried, your trees are ready to be added, arranged and rearranged as you play!

-Instructions for the House Decor
+Instructions for the dollhouse furniture and decor

 - Wooden building blocks and wood glue (for the furniture)